ClayWilliams/claywilliams.github.io/content/papers/hecke-relns/index.md

 tags: ["modular forms","partition statistics","number theory","congruences","hecke operators","eta multiplier"]
 author: "Clayton Williams"
 description: "Proving new identities for Eisenstein-Eta quotients implying l-adic congruences for partition statistics"
-summary: "We derive identities from Hecke operators acting on a family of Eisenstein-eta quotients, yielding prime-power congruences for coefficients of their coefficients and for various partition statistics."
+summary: "We derive identities from Hecke operators acting on a family of Eisenstein-eta quotients, yielding prime-power congruences for coefficients of their coefficients and for various partition statistics.
+This resolves a question posed by Garvan for higher-order smallest parts functions."
 cover:
     image: ""
     alt: ""